 If you’re seeing messages on-screen like, “Samsung TV will turn off in 30 seconds,” then you need to reset your sleep timer.

-You can switch off the Samsung TV sleep timer by:
+You can switch off the Samsung TV sleep timer on older models by:

 - Going to Settings.